 With lush beautiful rainforest and an unforgiving rugged landscape, it is no secret that Costa Rica is famous because of its cultural and environmental diversity, however, you can still find problems in Costa Rica.

-Throughout history Latin and Central American countries have been under colonization and conflict, resulting in persistent issues of inequality, violence, and poverty are still in the 21st century.
-Despite all these long-standing issues Costa Rica is a developing country and has always managed to turn a new leaf with a strong democratic government and a great social welfare system.
+Throughout history Latin and Central American countries have been under colonization and conflict, resulting in persistent issues of inequality, violence, and poverty.
+Despite all this Costa Rica is a developing country.
+It always managed to turn a new leaf with a strong democratic government and a great social welfare system.

 The poverty level is one in four in Costa Rica.
-Children are the primary victims of poverty, in spite of the relatively low poverty rate in Costa Rica (16% of the population is adversely affected).
+Children are the primary victims of poverty, in spite of the relatively low poverty rate in Costa Rica.

-In a lot of cases, a failure to comply with the Convention on the Rights of the Child (CRC) ends up in childhood poverty, which Costa Rica often fails to uphold.
-Consequently, due to this, some children don’t have access to water, a healthy diet, or education, among other things making it one of the major problems in Costa Rica.
+In a lot of cases, a failure to comply with the Convention on the Rights of the Child (CRC) ends up in childhood poverty.
+Consequently, due to this, some children don’t have access to water, a healthy diet, or education, among other things.

 It’s been a priority for Costa Rica to become one of the safest countries in Latin America for many years now.
-With increased international drug trafficking and criminality that goes along with it, especially violence, that feeling of security has declined over the past decade.
-However, a sense of growing insecurity has been reported despite homicide rates plummeting over the past two years and not improving in comparison with the Northern Triangle.
+With increased international drug trafficking and criminality, that feeling of security has declined over the past decade.
+However, a sense of growing insecurity has been reported despite homicide rates plummeting over the past two years.

-The country of Costa Rica produces a great deal of coffee and known for using children to gather its husks.
+Costa Rica produces a great deal of coffee and is known for using children to gather its husks.
 There are estimates that 5% of children aged 5 to 14 work in the economy

 The situation is grave, especially given that the harvesting of coffee beans happens during the school vacation.
 Unless they wake up at 5 in the morning, the children will have no choice but to go to the plantation every day if they wish to purchase games, clothes, or school supplies.

-This economic activity harms the health of these children, which makes them more susceptible to respiratory illnesses, other illnesses, and injury.
+This economic activity harms the health of these children, which makes them more susceptible to respiratory illnesses.

 A few years ago Costa Rica’s economy was doing relatively well.
 But recently, the growth began to slow three years ago.
 During the past two decades, the country’s tourism industry, with its reputation for law and order, and its small, but booming technology sector have led to the development of a thriving middle class.UNECLAC(United Nations Economic Commission for Latin America and the Caribbean) predicts a drop in the economy of as much as 2 percent this year due to the effects of the pandemic.

 Retail lending and consumer demand, two key components of Costa Rica’s lifestyle, have deteriorated as a result of the slow economy.
 Despite the high unemployment rate, the quality of employment has declined.
 People outside major cities mostly suffer from this syndrome, since they are most vulnerable.
 The escalating Gini coefficient suggests that quality of life is slowly deteriorating.
-With all of this, the government managed to maintain the value of the colon against the dollar while maintaining financial stability.
+With all of this, the government managed to maintain the value of the colon against the dollar.
 In Costa Rica, the inflation rate ranks among the lowest in Central America.

 At least 8% of the children in Costa Rica do not have access to education.
 Typically, children from poor or indigenous backgrounds make up most of the population.